 Issue Identified Action to be Taken Responsible Officer & Target Date The pandemic has significantly increased the Councils risk profile in a number of areas:- Financial Sustainability See 'Financial Uncertainty' issue at the top of this table for update Impact on Business as Usual activities The Council is fortunate that it was quickly able to require the majority of its employees to work from home, even ahead of formal government guidance.
 This mitigated any spikes in sickness absence or impact on service provision in many areas in the first couple of weeks of the lockdown.
 We have however had to refocus areas such as business rates and housing teams to focus on the Business Grants scheme and our Community Response.
 This has had an impact on service delivery Continue to monitor resource demands as a result of pandemic Director Customer Service & Delivery with support from Incident Management Team Ongoing Impact on Corporate Priorities The Council has adopted its corporate priorities and desired outcomes for the period to 2023 based on its Medium Term Financial Plan.
 Clearly the impact of Covid-19 has had a significant impact on the Council's ability to achieve its desired outcomes and they have therefore been reviewed.
-A draft Corporate Strategy has been developed during 2020/21 with adoption proposed for September 2021 Commence public consultation on draft Corporate Strategy, 'A Plan for West Devon'.
+A Corporate Strategy has been developed during 2020/21 and was adopted in September 2021.
+Commence public consultation on draft Corporate Strategy, 'A Plan for West Devon'.
 Develop detailed delivery plans for Corporate Strategy in order for Council to consider adoption Head of Strategy August 2021 Director of Governance / Head of Strategy September 2021

-Issue Identified Action to be Taken Responsible Officer & Target Date Changes to Council Governance arrangements The Councils have been fortunate that Officers and Members have been using remote meeting technology for some time.
-As soon as the legislation to enable remote meetings was passed, we were able to recommence meetings for essential business and enable the democratic process to function.
-Since May 2021, Council have had to resume face to face meetings which does pose challenges while we continue to deliver on our duty of care to Members and employees which means many of our rooms are too small to maintain social distancing.
-The Council Chamber does allow for Full Council meetings to be held but with limited public / staff participation Consider updating technology to enable hybrid meetings to be held Support lobbying government for new legislation which enables remote and/or hybrid meetings Director of Governance August 2021 Chief Executive December 2021 Internal and External Audit Reports Some issues have been identified in audit reports by the Council's shared in-house internal audit team and the Council's external auditor, Grant Thornton Individually the recommendations do not impact on the wider system of internal control, but action plans for remedial action have been agreed where appropriate All remedial actions detailed in external and internal audit reports will be completed in line with the agreed timescales.
+Issues and action plan from the System of Internal Control Issue Identified Action to be Taken Responsible Officer & Target Date Changes to Council Governance arrangements The Councils have been fortunate that Officers and Members have been using remote meeting technology for some time.
+As soon as the legislation to enable remote meetings was passed, we were able to recommence meetings for essential business and enable the Director of democratic process to function.
+Consider updating Governance technology to enable hybrid August 2021 Since May 2021, Council have had to meetings to be held resume face to face meetings which does pose challenges while we continue to deliver on our duty of care to Members and employees which means Chief Executive Support lobbying many of our rooms are too small to December 2021 government for new maintain social distancing.
+The Council legislation which enables Chamber does allow for Full Council remote and/or hybrid meetings to be held but with limited meetings public / staff participation

+Internal and External Audit

+Reports

+Some issues have been identified in audit

+reports by the Council's shared in-house

+internal audit team and the Council's external

+auditor, Grant Thornton Individually the

+recommendations do not impact on the wider

+system of internal control, but action plans for

+remedial action have been agreed where

+appropriate

+All remedial actions detailed in external and internal audit reports will be completed in line with the agreed timescales.
 These actions will be monitored by the auditors' 'follow up' procedures.

+Extended

+Leadership Team

+(ELT)

+S151 Officer

+Internal Audit

+Manager

-Extended Leadership Team (ELT) S151 Officer Internal Audit Manager In line with agreed timescales
+In line with agreed

+timescales